cwasser/DemoWebshop/README.md

 # Whats inside?

-The backend will provide a RESTful API for CRUD operations and also a templates which contains already all needed HTML.
+The backend will provide a RESTful API for CRUD operations for books.
 So this backend will offering the following to the frontend:

-- a template with all needed HTML
-- RESTful controllers
+- RESTful controller
-- a CRUD service to edit products
+- a CRUD service for books
 - Needed entities managed by doctrine services
-- JS files which will use the functionality of jquery.spa.js
-- Maybe a database as a storage, not yet decided

 This project rely on the following dependencies for the client side: